viktorwinschel/moma/docs/src/api.md

 - `ErrorException`: When pattern creation fails due to invalid inputs
 - `ErrorException`: When simulation parameters are invalid
 - `ErrorException`: When plotting data is malformed

-For more detailed mathematical background, see the [Papers](papers.md) section.